mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 ## Changelog

+Vizro keeps a changelog, where all notable changes to the project will be documented.
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 Vizro uses [scriv](https://pypi.org/project/scriv/) to build and maintain a meaningful `CHANGELOG.md`.
 When creating a PR, the developer needs to ensure that a changelog fragment has been created in the folder `changelog.d`.
 This fragment is a small `.md` file describing the changes of the current PR that should be mentioned in the `CHANGELOG.md` entry of the next release.